The Best Leaf Vacuums for Tidying Your Yard and Garden

-While turning leaves are lovely, once they start to drop, the task of clearing walkways and readying your yard for winter begins.
-So now’s a good time to consider adding a leaf vacuum to your gardening gear.
-Unlike familiar leaf blowers, which disperse organic debris, leaf vacuums suck fallen foliage through a tube and into a bag attached to the end for manual disposal.
-These devices, ranging anywhere from $50 to several hundred dollars, are handy for tidying up small yards as well as banishing leaf buildup beneath hedges and flowerbeds.
-Keep reading to learn the most important shopping considerations here and find out why we’ve selected the following models as the best leaf vacuum options for most renters and homeowners.
+Unlike leaf blowers, which disperse organic debris, leaf vacuums suck fallen foliage through a tube and into a bag attached to the end for manual disposal.
+These devices, which vary widely in cost, are exceptionally handy for tidying up small yards and banishing leaf buildup beneath hedges and flowerbeds.
+Keep reading to learn the most important considerations to bear in mind when shopping for leaf vacuums, and to find out more about the options we’ve identified as best for most renters and homeowners.

 - BEST CORDED LEAF VACUUM: Toro UltraPlus Leaf Vacuum

 - BEST LEAF VACUUM FOR MULCHING: Husqvarna 2-Cycle Gas Leaf Vacuum